By Frank Weathers

 When I was a newly minted Marine, fresh out of boot camp and on my way into life, I was certain that I could lick it.
 Everything was possible, and all would be right in the world.
 Well, maybe not the whole world, but my world would be just fine.
-I realized that I was no all-powerful genie, but I had complete confidence in the unholy trinity of me, myself, and I. The winner, which I knew I was, would take all.
+I realized that I was no all-powerful genie, but I had complete confidence in me, myself, and I. The winner, which I knew I was, would take all.

 This delusion persisted for quite some time.